 Of course, if you are the type of person who needs more rigidity and structure, then this system won’t work quite as well for you.
 Eating plant-based keto is about listening to your body, and knowing what’s right for you.
 If you need lots of structure and know that you want to stick to a certain amount of carbs and calories per day, then careful tracking or use of a meal plan may benefit you more greatly than a looser way of doing things.
 Just do what feels right for you. 🙂

 What Oils and Fats Should I Eat on a Low Carb Vegan Diet?

 This is a vegan keto freebie.
 All oils are low in carbs and super fatty.
 You’ll definitely want to have a good quality bottle of olive oil on hand, and a jar of good quality coconut oil.
 Why the emphasis on quality?
 Lesser quality oils will have likely gone rancid on store shelves and can be damaging to your body.
 Be sure to purchase olive oil in a dark glass bottle or even a metal container.
 Coconut oil is more stable, but both should be extra virgin and cold pressed for the highest quality, and most nutrients.

-To go right to the source, and get more nutritional value, eating foods like coconut, avocado and olives are also great!
+To go right to the source, and get more vitamins, minerals and fiber, eating foods like coconut, avocado, olives, nuts and seeds are also great!